1920 United States presidential election in Idaho

-Vote

-As early as the end of August, Harding campaign strategists led by Washington State Senator Miles Poindexter were saying Cox’s pro-League policies would lose him the West. a straw poll at the beginning of October vindicated Poindexter: Harding led Cox in Idaho by slightly less than a two-to-one margin.
-At the end of October, Idaho was described as “absolutely certain” for Harding, and such polls reflected the end result.
+As early as the end of August, Harding campaign strategists led by Washington State Senator Miles Poindexter were saying Cox's pro-League policies would lose him the West. a straw poll at the beginning of October vindicated Poindexter: Harding led Cox in Idaho by slightly less than a two-to-one margin.
+At the end of October, Idaho was described as “absolutely certain” for Harding, and such polls reflected the result.
 Whereas internationalist GOP nominee Charles Evans Hughes won just five counties in 1916, Harding carried every Idaho county by double digits.